Infrapink/calconv/README.md

 (Note: Everyone else lists Nisan as the first month of the year, and Adar/Veadar as the last.
 This is for Jewish cultural reasons; however, Tishrei is the first month of the civil Hebrew calendar, as it is on 1 Tishrei that theyear number increments.
 I have listed the months in this order to avoid confusion.
-Nisan is the first day of the year in the Samaritan calendar).
+Nisan is the first mont of the year in the Samaritan calendar).

 Kurdish calendar:
 * Jejhnan